citizensadvice/design-system/CONTRIBUTING.md

 The static version of the styleguide is build into `docs` using `npm run docs:build`, which then gets automatically hosted into Github pages.
 You can serve the generated files from `docs` by running `npm run docs:serve`.

 Currently there is no automated process to rebuild the contents of the `docs` folder, so you need to remember to do that whenever you make a release (currently that is merging into `master`).

-## Structure

-## IDE setup

-If you are using VSCode here is a list of useful plugins that can help with this repo:

-- Auto Close Tag
-- Bracket Pair Colorizer
-- EditorConfig for VS Code
-- ESLint
-- GitLens
-- Node Debug
-- npm Intellisense
-- Prettier
-- stylelint

 ### ITCSS